Yorkshire farms hosting Christmas events and activities including Cannon Hall Farm

-Christmas 2023 in Yorkshire: Farms in Leeds, York, Yorkshire Dales, Barnsley and Skipton hosting festive activities and events including Cannon Hall Farm visited by Helen Skelton
+Christmas 2023 in Yorkshire: Farms in Leeds, York, Yorkshire Dales, North York Moors, Barnsley and Skipton hosting festive activities and events including Cannon Hall Farm visited by Helen Skelton

 When looking for something fun to do, this season has it all.